 Committal of the Body or Ashes

-Whenever possible, clergy will accompany the family and loved ones to bury the body or commit the ashes of the deceased.
-St. Peter’s has both a Memorial Garden and Columbarium (on the church property) in which ashes may be committed and the name of the deceased will be written on a bronze plaque or engraved plate, respectively.
-Contact the parish office for additional information and for an application to reserve space.
+Customarily, a member of the Clergy will accompany the family and loved ones to bury the body or commit the ashes of the deceased.
+St. Peter’s has both a Memorial Garden and Columbarium (on the church property) in which ashes may be committed and the name of the deceased will be engraved on a bronze plaque or plate.
+Contact the Parish Office for additional information, including applications to reserve space, or access the Memorial Garden or Columbarium information packets.

-While the clergy do not charge fees for officiating funeral services for St. Peter’s, communicants and members may offer financial gifts to support the life and programs of the church.
-Memorial gifts may be received to the support St. Peter’s Endowment Fund, particular ministries of the parish, and general operating expenses.
+While the Clergy do not charge fees for officiating burials for St. Peter’s, parishioners, family, and friends may offer financial gifts to support the life, ministries, and programs of the parish.
+Memorials may be given to St. Peter’s Endowment, particular or general operating expenses, or officiating clergy discretionary funds for their individual support of persons and situations in need.

 Prayers for the Dead

-It is appropriate for the parish to remember the deceased in prayer after they die, on birthdays and anniversaries of his/her death and on All Saints Day.
+It is customary for the parish to remember the deceased in prayer after they die, on birthdays and anniversaries of his/her death and on All Saints Day.

 Visitation or Reception

-St. Peter’s Pastoral Care Ministers Team customarily will host a Visitation before the service or a Reception after the service and include light food and beverage provisions (cookies, nuts, water, lemonade, coffee and, by request, tea).
+St. Peter’s All Souls Funeral Guild customarily will host a Visitation before the service or a Reception after the service and include light food and beverage provisions (cookies, nuts, water, lemonade, coffee and, by request, tea).
 Either gathering is a time to allow persons to celebrate the life of the deceased and offer communal comfort to those who mourn.